UptickNetwork/uptick-chain-sdk.js/README.md

   </a>
 </div>

-UptickJS is the Swiss Army knife to power JavaScript based client solutions ranging from Web apps/explorers over browser extensions to server-side clients like faucets/scrapers in the Cosmos ecosystem.
+Uptick-Chain-SDK.JS is the Swiss Army knife to power JavaScript based client solutions ranging from Web apps/explorers over browser extensions to server-side clients like faucets/scrapers in the Uptick ecosystem.

-"Cosm" is short for Cosmos and "JS" is short for _runs everywhere_ – we actually develop in TypeScript.
+"JS" is short for _runs everywhere_ – we actually develop in TypeScript.

 ## Documentation

-[Here is a list of examples][guided tour] using the Stargate package for use with [Cosmos SDK 0.41] applications (like [gaia 4]).
+[Here is a list of examples][guided tour] using the Stargate package for use with [Cosmos SDK 0.46] applications .
 Take a look at the wiki page,
 ["What can UptickJS do for me?"](https://github.com/cosmos/cosmjs/wiki/What-can-UptickJS-do-for-me%3F) and various tests